ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 * The main program that does all the heavy lifting is [Clover - a graphical boot manager / boot loader.](https://github.com/CloverHackyColor/CloverBootloader)
 * Clover Toolbox is a shell script that offers a simple GUI to configure some aspects of Clover script.
 * Custom systemd script that performs a sanity check whenever SteamOS starts up making sure that the dual boot is intact and repairs it automatically if needed.
-* Custom Windows splash / boot logo is made possible by [HackBGRT.](https://github.com/Metabolix/HackBGRT) (I modified it a bit and recompiled it to play nicely with Clover script)

 > **NOTE**\